OmniCode: A Benchmark for Evaluating Software Engineering Agents: Benchmark Construction

 \subsubsection{Task: Fixing Code Style Issues}

 Language models are trained on a wide range of code -- varying not only in functionality but also in quality.
-Because of this, tasks that assess the abilities of models to adhere to style guidelines represent a natural extension of evaluation.
+So, tasks that assess the ability of models to adhere to style guidelines represent a natural extension of evaluation.
 In this task, the model is not expected to fix a functional bug but to resolve a given set of style issues.
 This task is particularly appealing because it can be adapted to user-specific needs by incorporating custom guidelines or organization-specific rules.

 We construct a dataset of style errors for all 28 repositories (14 Python, 3 C++, and 11 Java) in \tool.
 We start by using the language-specific tools (\texttt{pylint} for Python, \texttt{clang-tidy} for C++, and \texttt{PMD} for Java) to generate a list of all style violations in the repository, including errors, warnings, and convention violations.
 We then aggressively prune trivial rules (e.g., missing newlines or extra whitespaces).
-The full list of included style violations is present in the Appendix in \autoref{tab:py-warnings} (Python), \autoref{tab:java-warnings} (Java), and \autoref{tab:cpp-warnings} (C++).
-We then group errors by file and construct \pythonsftasks Python, \cppsftasks C++, and \javasftasks Java instances, with each instance containing on average $\sim$ 9 style errors.
+The full list of included style violations is present in Appendix~\ref{sec:style_rules_app} in Table~\ref{tab:py-warnings} (Python), Table~\ref{tab:java-warnings} (Java), and Table~\ref{tab:cpp-warnings} (C++).
+We then group errors by files they occur in and construct \pythonsftasks Python, \cppsftasks C++, and \javasftasks Java instances, with each instance containing on average $\sim$ 9 style errors.

 During evaluation for each instance, the style errors as given by the linter tool are passed to the agent, which is tasked with resolving them.
-After applying the patch generated by the agent, we re-run the style tool to determine how many of the previous errors were resolved and how many new ones were introduced.
+After applying the patch generated by the agent, we re-run the style tool over the whole repository to determine how many of the previous errors were resolved and how many new ones were introduced.
 To ensure that while correcting style issues, the agent does not inadvertently break existing functionality, we also run the repository's test suite.
 Finally, we compute a \textbf{Style-Fixing Score} for the patch as given below —